 I personally see the EU Climate Pact as our best response to the climate crisis and our proof of credibility, humanity and solidarity.
 The members of FEDARENE will seize this opportunity to further support the EU in our common fight for a more sustainable planet, regardless of the challenges.
 Working hand in hand with citizens, cities and regions, we encourage everyone to join us in this ambitious initiative.
 Julije Domac, FEDARENE President

 From the Pact of Islands in 2010 to the Climate Pact in 2020, EU islands have been brought to the spotlight as frontrunners for the fight against climate change.
 With this new initiative, EU islands aim to make a transition to smart, green, clean and blue islands and spread the knowledge but also learn from others.
 Kostas Komninos, FEDARENE Vice-President for Smart and Sustainable Islands

-The launch of European Climate Pact is a new relevant initiative which demonstrates the will of the European Commission to make its climate action more significant by involving everyone – from citizens to communities and organisations.
+The launch of the European Climate Pact is a new relevant initiative that demonstrates the will of the European Commission to make its climate action more significant by involving everyone – from citizens to communities and organisations.
 I am honoured to take part as EU Climate Pact Ambassador in this inclusive effort to encourage people across Europe to get involved in the green transition for tackling climate change.
 Florin Andronescu, FEDARENE Vice-President for Energy Efficiency

 You too, you can join the EU Climate Pact by: